fborne2/Trio_epistasis/MASS-PRF_analysis/scripts/README.md

 4. Several lower gamma >= 4 and at least two < 20 codons apart
 and move category 4 into several_ge4_some_lt20 subfolder

-- file_category_unique_OG:
-Adapt the script above to have one category per OG (in case OG is in multiple fragments).

 - list_adaptive_cluster.py:
-Create list of sequences that contains at least one cluster of adaptive substitutions (at least 2 substitutions less than 20 codons away)
+Create list of candidates that contain at least one cluster of adaptive substitutions (at least 2 substitutions less than 20 codons away)

 - find_tractable_cluster_v2.py:
 Will give a list of file and clusters that contain exactly 2 or 3 substitutions less than 20 codons away from each other

 - make_plot_mass_prf_candidates_loop_pdf.R
-go over a list of table file and plot MASS-PRF profile. in red, sites for which lower bond gamma>=4
+go over a list of candidates and plot MASS-PRF profile. in red, sites for which lower bond gamma>=4